 Responsible Tourism News is a newsletter of record carrying the 10 most important Responsible Tourism stories of the month.
-8,000 people subscribe to receive it every month.
-Please forward to those you think may be interested – you can subscribe using the box on the right.
-If you wish to contribute a story email email@example.com or post it on our RTNews Facebook page.
+5,000 people subscribe to receive it every month.
+Please forward this to those you think may be interested – you can subscribe using the box on the right if you wish to contribute a story email email@example.com

-You are receiving this email because you have been receiving RT News for some years or have subscribed online more recently.
+You are receiving this email because you have been receiving RT News for some years or have recently subscribed online.
 Your name and email address is kept securely by our agent and used only to send you a copy of RT News.
 We will never sell or give your mailing address to any other organisation.
-Every edition of RT News sent by email comes with an unsubscribe function so if at any time you wish to cease receiving RT News please unsubscribe.
+Every edition of RT News sent by email comes with an unsubscribe function so if at any time you wish to cease receiving RT News, please unsubscribe.
 Our mailing list contains only your name and email address.

 If you have any queries, please email firstname.lastname@example.org